liftforward/integration-docs/README.md

 Once the charge has been created between your company and LiftForward, you can begin your own fulfillment process - including shipments and emails.

 ## Capture the Charge
 Once you have shipped the device you can actually capture the charge.
-As soon as the charge is captured, LiftForward will send you the money in the amount of the charge.
-In turn, LiftFoward will begin collecting montly payments from the customer.
+LiftFoward will then begin collecting montly payments from the customer.

 There are two ways to do this - via our partner site, or via API call.